noahehall/theBookOfNoah/0-mustdo/terraform_quickies.md

   - i.e. config manage (e.g. packer) paints the picture
     - can be handled by provisioners

+- configuration: independently deployable collection of hashicorp HCL files
+  - i.e. you can execute plan & apply in a single folder
+- HCL: DSL: used to describe terraform (and other) configuration
+  - way better than yaml/json
+  - supports vars, loops, conditions, etc
+- deployment: the set of resources created by a terraform configuration
+- provider: a cloud/system-specific terraform plugin that upports resource creation for that system
+- resource: a thing that can be created in the cloud
+  - each resource is scoped to the provider
+  - i.e. aws and gcp providers have different types for resources
+- module: an isolated, reusable sub-configuration
+  - cant be deployed on its own, but can be included in other configs
+  - input vars are used to define module behavior

 - use cases
   - provisioning automation
+    - i.e. create instances of resources in the cloud
   - provider documentation of your infrastructure in the form of code
     - so keep it simple